bomonike/bomonike.github.io/ai-glossary.md

 * CNN = Convolutional Neural Network | A type of deep learning model used primarily for image recognition tasks.
 * CodeT5 | A text-to-code seq2seq model developed by Google AI, trained on a large data set of text and code.
 CodeT5 is the first pre-trained programming language model that is code-aware and encoder-decoder based.
 * Cascading Style Sheets (CSS) | A computer language to lay out and structure web pages using codes.
+* Completion | The generated output from a user prompt after process by a LLM.
 * CoT = Chain-of-Thought | A technique in AI, a form of reasoning, that involves breaking down a problem into smaller, more manageable parts, and then using these parts to solve the problem.
 * CUA = Computer Using Agent | OpenAI's <a target="_blank" href="https://www.youtube.com/watch?v=9oED8PXJuKg"><em>working</em></a> AI agent <a target="_blank" href="https://www.youtube.com/watch?v=CSE77wAdDLg">Operator</a> controlling your computer
 * CUDA = Compute Unified Device Architecture | A parallel computing platform & API developed by NVIDIA.